-With just under a fortnight remaining until the biggest global sporting spectacle takes centre stage, head coaches and their FAs are making last minute alterations before they set foot in North America to fight for a chance to lift the ultimate prize in football – The 2026 FIFA Men’s World Cup.
+With just over a fortnight remaining until the biggest global sporting spectacle takes centre stage, national teams and their head coaches are making last-minute alterations before they step foot in North America to fight for a chance to lift the ultimate prize in football: the World Cup.

 France (UEFA)